okayash/CS3800/README.md

 # Honors Project Write up

-  For this project, my objective was to implement a -u and -s command in Minix, which would allow one to filter the statues on the process table by a state and user ID.
+  For this project, my objective was to implement a -u and -s command in Minix, which would allow one to filter the statues of processes by a state and user ID.
 This would provide an individual with functionalities for them to view processes started by another user, processes that are running, or processes that are sleeping.
 I wanted to work with the ps command, since while I didn't have any exposure to operating systems before, we had some familiarity with this file due to it being covered in class.
 It was set up in a way in which one could add more options if they wanted to, so I decided that I would add additional features.

   ## Background